Secure Shell

 • Configure a hostname and host domain for your device by using the hostname and ip domain-name commands in global configuration mode.
 Use the hostname and ip domain-name commands in global configuration mode.

-The following are restrictions for configuring the router for secure shell.
+Consider these restrictions when configuring the router for secure shell:

 • The router supports RSA authentication.